 In 1982, when this camera was made, Sears was selling Ricoh SLRs as its own.
 This camera is the same as the Ricoh XR-7, which was then Ricoh’s top-of-the-line SLR.
 Where the KS Super II was limited to point, focus, and shoot, the KS-2 offers full manual control plus aperture priority autoexposure.
 Its shutter operates from 16 to 1/1000 second.
 It takes films from ISO 12 to 3200.
 It offers a self timer, a hot shoe, multiple exposure capability, and depth-of-field preview.
 And as best as I can tell, the KS-2 came in a kit with a fast 50mm f/1.4 lens.
 For whatever reason, my KS-2 came with the pictured 50mm f/1.7 Auto Sears MC lens.
 Like all Ricoh/Sears SLRs, this camera uses Pentax’s K lens mount.

 The KS-2 runs on two button batteries, either two silver-oxide SR-44s or two alkaline LR-44s.
 Without batteries, the KS-2 is inert.

 I loaded some Fujicolor 200 and shot about three photos when the mirror stuck up and the camera wouldn’t wind.
-Fortunately, the Internet knew an easy workaround: Remove the bottom plate (five screws hold it on).
+Fortunately, the Internet knew an easy workaround: Remove the bottom plate (five screws).
 Inside, look for the pin I’ve circled in red.
 Press it in to release the winder.
 Keep winding until you hear the mirror return.
 Ta-da!

 Problem solved, I set about shooting.
 And truth be told, I wasn’t feeling very inspired.
 It happens.
 But here’s some of what I shot.
 At church, our parking lot is behind the building.
 For whatever reason, we don’t allow the alley to connect to our parking lot, so these concrete barriers block the way.